pgEdge/cli/test/t/auto_ddl/README.md

 ## auto_ddl_schedule
 Comprises setup files (to set up a 2-node cluster with autoDDL enabled), autoDDL tests, and teardown files.
 Each test assumes there is autoDDL configured between the two node cluster with autoDDL GUCs enabled.

-## Enhancements to `Runner.py`
+## Enhancements to `runner.py`

-To support the above-mentioned test framework, the following enhancements have been made to Runner:
+To support the above-mentioned test framework, the following enhancements have been made to runner.py:

 ### .sql File Execution
-The Runner can now execute .sql files (specified in a schedule) against a specific node.
+runner.py can now execute .sql files (specified in a schedule) against a specific node.
 The SQL files exercise DDL constructs/validation.

 ### Generating Expected Output Files
-To generate the expected output file for a test case, you must use the following command:
+To generate the expected output file for a test case, use the following command:
 ```sql
 ./psql -X -a -d <db> -p <port> < input.sql > expected_output.out 2>&1
 ```
 Please adjust the port in the command above depending on the node you wish this file to run on.

 ### Runtime Execution
-During runtime, Runner.py reads the .sql file from the schedule, executes it via psql (constructing its path and switches based on the values defined in config.env), and generates an actual output file.
+When you run it, runner.py reads the .sql file from the schedule, executes the sql via psql (constructing its path and switches based on the values defined in config.env), and generates an actual output file.
 It then compares the expected and actual outputs:
 - If they match, the test passes.
 - If they do not match, the test fails, and a diff is logged.

 # Example: Adding a Set of Tests for CREATE TABLE

-To add a set of three tests for `CREATE TABLE` as an example, follow these steps for creating our a, b, c files:
+To add a set of three tests for `CREATE TABLE` as an example, use the following steps to create the a, b, and c files:

 1. **Create SQL Test Files**:
  - `6112a_create_table_n1.sql`: